 - 1 teaspoon cumin

-- 1 teaspoons smoked paprika
+- 1 teaspoon smoked paprika

-- 1 teaspoon oregano
+- 1 teaspoon dried oregano

 Instructions

 - Next, add chili peppers, vegetable stock, vinegar, salt, pepper, cumin, paprika, and oregano.
-Cover, reduce heat to a simmer.
+Bring to a boil then immediately reduce heat to a simmer.
+Cover and simmer until the chili peppers are very soft.
+Remove from heat.

 - Using a hand blender, blend the sauce until smooth.